 Located in Southern Africa, Namibia is the second least densely populated country in the world (behind Mongolia).
 Namibia has an abundance of vast wilderness and giant sand dunes.
 The Namib Desert, the world’s oldest, and the Kalahari Desert make up over 80% of the countries land area.
 So why would someone want to go to a country that is only a desert?
-If you haven’t seen pictures of Namibia, google search: Deadvlei, Fish Canyon, Kolmanskop, or just keep reading…
+If you haven’t seen pictures of Namibia, google search: Deadvlei, Kolmanskop, Namib Desert, Fish River Canyon…or just keep reading!

-Namibia is a harsh country to travel through.
-Many tourists hire their own car or 4×4 truck and drive through Namibia over the course of a fews weeks.
+Namibia is a country with harsh environment and little infrastructure.
+However, while most roads are gravel, there is good infrastructure, and these were some of the best gravel roads we have travelled on anywhere.
+Many tourists hire their own car or 4×4 truck and drive through Namibia over the course of a few weeks.
 With limited options for accommodation in several areas of the country, camping is a popular choice, especially at national parks.
 Namibia was one of our favorite countries.
-We recommend a minimum of two weeks.
+We recommend a minimum of two weeks to see the best locations.
 Don’t miss Etosha National Park and Sossusvlei if you are going for a quick stop.

 Important Information to Know

 Currency: The Namibian Dollar (NAD) is pegged to the South African Rand (ZAR).
 At the time of writing this article (April 2016), $1 USD was 15.68 NAD.
 Beer typically costs 20 NAD and food 50 – 80 NAD per person.
 Accommodations typically cost 120pp for camping and 160pp dorm rooms.